DesiresAreGrey/Website/docs/surveys/4tran2025p2/nsfw.md

   data-colors='["#008FFB", "#15598c", "#1b3b4d"]'
   >
 </div>

+Further breaking this up by most preferred gender, we can see how T4T vs T4C compare.

+Bi and gay trans men are equally positive towards using their natal genitalia for both cis and trans men, though there are more trans men neutral about it with cis men than with trans men.

 It is interesting how there is 1 straight trans man who would want to be penetrated by a trans woman.